Varicose Veins

 Determining which modality is most suited for managing your particular pattern of varicose veins depends on accurately assessing your veins to determine the cause and extent of your varicose veins.

-This cannot be achieved by simply examining the leg and requires a dedicated specialised vascular ultrasound evaluation by our trained sonographers.
+This cannot be achieved by simply examining the leg and requires a dedicated specialised vascular ultrasound evaluation by specialist trained vascular sonographers.
 This investigation will identify the source of the varicose veins, which can include a failure at the level of the groin, behind the knee or from the pelvis, or direct connections called perforators in some instances.
 You may also have an investigation to ensure the arterial inflow to the legs is adequate to safely perform treatments that require the use of graduated compression hosiery.
 Ultimately, the results of the venous duplex evaluation will determine the most appropriate option/s for management.

 Scans obtained in non-specialised practices do not convey the information necessary for specialised endovenous treatments such as endovenous laser ablation and ultrasound-guided foam sclerotherapy.
 Non-specialised scans only provide sufficient information for major open surgery, where the only information required is whether or not one of the main two trunks in the leg is leaking.

-Our in-depth specialist vascular studies evaluate the deep veins, the main superficial trunks, and any abnormal communications to the pelvis or deep veins, as well as tracking the varicosities themselves, determining their size, extent and any wall characteristics such as hardening from clots or anatomical variants.
+Vascular Solutions’ in-depth specialist vascular studies evaluate the deep veins, the main superficial trunks, and any abnormal communications to the pelvis or deep veins, as well as tracking the varicosities themselves, determining their size, extent and any wall characteristics such as hardening from clots or anatomical variants.
 All of this information is critical to enable an informed decision as to the best way to proceed with treatment.

 Please note that no treatment will be carried out, even on seemingly minor surface varicosities, until a dedicated specialist vascular duplex study has been performed as even minor veins can be associated with significant abnormalities or larger calibre veins that are not visible at the surface.
 Simply treating the surface veins can be exceedingly costly and will ultimately fail if underlying issues are not addressed primarily.

-At the time of your specialised comprehensive venous duplex study you will be provided with information from the Royal Australasian College of Surgeons regarding all of the treatment options for varicose veins.
+At the time of your specialised comprehensive venous duplex study at Vascular Solutions you will be provided with information from the Royal Australasian College of Surgeons regarding all of the treatment options for varicose veins.
 During your clinical consultation Dr Bray will discuss these with you in further detail and advise the most appropriate and effective treatment/s for your specific pattern of venous disease.

 A medical professional adjusts controls on an ultrasound machine, wearing blue gloves.